Well, here we are again, moving up alert levels. That means more time at home for whānau.

 • Aquila’s Magnificent Mega-mag is a free online children’s magazine, packed with great educational material

-• AWESOMEINC. has some great free resources for parents
+• AWESOMEINC. has some great free resources for parents and young people

 • Sparklers at Home is a toolkit with plenty of great material to help with learning from home, with fun wellbeing activities to help tamariki